v 3.7.web 2025

 "But chess was also split along the cultural and language divide...
 In the course of the [eighteen] eighties Schnirch found it necessary to provide his club with a proper chess set in a different style—the prevalent coffeehouse chess men were a Vienna invention, therefore the oppressors' "chessic" imposition... a new chess set responding to the national spirit of Czech Chess players was needed."

 The influence of the Staunton design is clear, but with a Czech twist.
-Opposite-coloured heads or finials, common in Central European sets, are typical for the bishops and often present on the queen and king.
+Opposite-coloured heads or finials, common in Central European sets, are typical for the bishops and often present on the Queen and King.
 The bishops tend not to have a split mitre, but have a grove or flick of colour suggestive of preaching band neckwear.

 Langer calls these Bohemian chessmen.